How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 Training Evaluation Model

-Considering that only 11 percent of employees are able to make full use of current training,1 there’s clearly a gap between the idea of training and its execution.
-In a time of rapid workplace change, it’s essential that you adapt your training programs to be constantly relevant and impactful.
-Kirkpatrick’s Four Levels of Training Evaluation Model can help you do just that.
+Considering that only 11% of employees can make full use of current training, there's clearly a gap between the idea of training and its execution.
+In a time of rapid workplace change, you must adapt your training programs to be constantly relevant and impactful.
+Kirkpatrick's Four Levels of Training Evaluation Model can help you do just that.

 Using Kirkpatrick's Model to Design Your Training

-When using Kirkpatrick’s model to design your training, work from broadest level to the narrowest, focusing first on results and working down to reaction.
-Here’s what you need to know:
+When using Kirkpatrick's model to design your training, work from the broadest level to the narrowest, focusing first on results and then on reaction.
+Here's what you need to know.

 Results